henrydwright/pyehr/src/org/openehr/base/foundation_types/primitive.md

 openEHR BASE specification demands a number of primitive types, from which other types can be built.

 ## Any
-All non-primitive sub-classes should inherit from the `org.openehr.base.foundation_types.Any`.
+All non-primitive sub-classes should inherit from the `org.openehr.base.foundation_types.AnyClass`.

 ### Boolean
 Use built-in type `bool`